booknex/QUEUE/replit.md

 -   **date-fns**: For date and time formatting.
 -   **Zod**: For schema validation on both frontend and backend.
 -   **Vite**: Frontend development server and build tool.
+-   **Twilio**: Voice SDK (@twilio/voice-sdk) for browser-based calling, server SDK (twilio) for SMS and call management.
+Enables live two-way voice calls and SMS messaging directly from the application.